By Joanne Jeffries. Last Updated September 23rd 2021. Welcome to this Seville airport accident claims guide.

 - Weapons: No weapons of any sort are permitted on board an aircraft

 There is further information on the list of prohibited articles on the EU Commission page.
-Click here to find out more.
+Click for the EC website to find out more.
 By reading the information set out on this page, you can better your understanding of what may or may not be taken on board a flight prior to packing your bags.

 With so many different spaces in an airport, it is the responsibility of the airport operator to safeguard those on-site at all times.
 If not, the risk of accidents occurring could increase rapidly.
 Many of these accident types are unique to the customs activities in question, such as food poisoning to a hospitality establishment.
 When on an air ramp it is possible for a number of hazards to occur which threaten passenger safety.
 For example: